Juminstock/Juminstock/README.md

 My name is Carlos Rodríguez, but on internet, I'm Juminstock.

 I am a JavaScript and Solidity Fullstack developer.
 I work on frontend and backend.
 I create webpages, mobile applications, databases, smart contracts, DApps and protocols.
+I love to create smart contracts, DApps and protocols.

 ## 🛠 Skills